Motormouth (comics): Other versions

 A future version of Harley appears in Excalibur #67 (July 1993).
-Working with other heroes to protect an enclave of innocent people, she steps up to battle a wave of Sentinels.
-Both sides inflict heavy casualties.
-Harley is one of the many disintegrated by the robot's weapons.
+Working with other heroes to protect an enclave of innocent people, she steps up to battle a wave of Sentinels, only to be killed by them.

 Powers and abilities

 Harley can create deafening sounds and force blasts by screaming or shouting, similar to the X-Men's Banshee or DC Comics' Black Canary.
 By humming at a high pitch, she can use ultrasound to see through solid objects.
 She can also jump between alternate universes using the MOPED technology built into her.
 This technology also allows her to sense threats outside her normal field or range of senses.
 She also seems to have some ability to sense various forms of energy.